Impermanent Loss: Understanding, calculating, and managing this risk

 Impermanent loss is a concept that can become important for investors in DeFi (decentralized finance).
 It's a phenomenon that occurs when you provide assets to a liquidity pool and the value of those assets fluctuates unfavorably compared to their initial price.
-Understanding impermanent loss is essential for anyone who wants to maximize returns while minimizing risk in the DeFi ecosystem.
-But how exactly does it work?
-Let's find out together.

-Table of contents
+Table of Contents

 The basics of liquidity pools in DeFi